Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 For example, they are very passionate about embroidery, and it’s a very unique embroidery process, so they have requested that part of the funds support getting them new supplies so they can make more ornaments.
 Other projects include buying new farming equipment, getting farming certifications, restoring a tea factory, and helping the primary school get better educational resources.”

-It’s a great example of how access to global markets can actually benefit rural communities, and allow them to thrive instead of slowly being suffocated by economic pressures.
+It’s a great example of how access to global markets can actually benefit rural communities, allowing them to thrive instead of being slowly suffocated by economic pressures.
 But it requires companies thinking outside the box and actually caring.

 Their social responsibility page has quite thoughtful answers to a lot of these questions.
 But as usual, I wanted to dig a bit deeper, so I asked for more details.